enthought/distarray/README.rst

 *Think globally, act locally.*

-DistArray provides general multidimensional NumPy-like distributed-memory arrays for Python.
-These arrays are designed to look and feel just like `NumPy`_ arrays but to take advantage of parallel architectures with distributed memory.
+DistArray provides general multidimensional NumPy-like distributed arrays to Python.
+It intends to bring the strengths of NumPy to data-parallel high-performance computing.
+DistArray has a similar API to `NumPy`_.

-The project is currently under heavy development and things are changing quickly!
+DistArray is ready for real-world testing and deployment; however, the project is still evolving rapidly, and we appreciate continued input from the scientific-Python community.

-DistArray is targeting users who
+DistArray is for users who

 * know and love Python and NumPy,
+* want to scale NumPy to larger distributed datasets,
-* want to interactively play with distributed data,
+* want to interactively play with distributed data but also
-* want to run batch-oriented distributed programs,
+* want to run batch-oriented distributed programs;
 * want an easier way to drive and coordinate existing MPI-based codes,
 * have a lot of data that may already be distributed,
 * want a global view ("think globally") with local control ("act locally"),